 The responsible AI framework taught to designers has a scope problem.
-This is my attempt to name what — and who — gets left out of the methodology, and to propose a more thorough approach to responsible AI design.
+This is my attempt to name what — and who — gets left out of the methodology, and to propose a more inclusive approach to responsible AI design.

 01 BACKGROUND